 The English Premier League (EPL) is a professional football league for English clubs as well as for some clubs in Wales.
 The first major league in England.

 Each team plays 38 games.
-Clubs that take the first to fourth places in the Premier League go to the Champions League, fifth place guarantees a ticket to the Europa League, and the teams, located on 18-20th places, are relegated to the Championship, or the second tier of English soccer.
+Clubs that take the first to fourth places in the Premier League table go to the Champions League, fifth place guarantees a ticket to the Europa League, and the teams, located in the 18-20th places, are relegated to the Championship, or the second tier of English soccer.

 The History of the League's Creation

-The tournament was founded on February 20, 1992 after The First Division clubs decided to withdraw from the Football League in order to obtain greater financial benefits, primarily by increasing profits from the sale of TV rights.
+The Premier League was founded on February 20, 1992, after The First Division clubs decided to withdraw from the Football League in order to obtain greater financial benefits, primarily by increasing profits from the sale of TV rights.

-In the history of the Premier League, 45 clubs have played in it, but only six of them have won the league title.
-They were Manchester United (13 times), Chelsea (5 times), Manchester City (4 times), Arsenal (3 times), Blackburn Rovers (1 time) and Leicester (1 times).
+In the history of the Premier League results, 45 clubs have played in it, but only seven of them have won the league title.
+They are Liverpool (19 times), Manchester United (13 times), Chelsea (5 times), Manchester City (4 times), Arsenal (3 times), Blackburn Rovers (1 time) and Leicester (1 times).

-In the modern history of the APL, there are two periods: from 2003 to 2009 and from 2009 to the present.
+In the modern history of the EPL, there are two time periods: from 2003 to 2009 and from 2009 to the present.
 Each of these periods has been given an unofficial name.

 "The Big Four" (2003-2009)

 With the exception of Blackburn's victory in the 1994/95 season until 2012, only three clubs have won premier league titles: Manchester United, Arsenal and Chelsea.

 - Manchester United have not finished below third place since the founding of the Premier League until 2014.